 For mortgage rate shoppers, though, deflation holds an advantage.
 Mortgage rates drop during periods of deflation.
-Inflation, however, drives mortgage rates up.Click to see today's rates (May 26th, 2016)
+Inflation, however, drives mortgage rates up.Find and lock a low mortgage rate today

 Within the Federal Reserve is a 12-person, policy-setting committee called the Federal Open Market Committee (FOMC).
 Annually, there are eight scheduled meetings of the FOMC.

-After each of its eight meetings, the Federal Reserve makes a press release known as the "FOMC Statement" which summarize the central banker's policy choices.
+After each of its eight meetings, the Federal Reserve makes a press release known as the “FOMC Statement” which summarizes the central banker’s policy choices.

 The most widely-known FOMC monetary policy choice is its setting of the Federal Funds Rate.
 The Fed Funds Rate is the rate at which banks borrow money from each other overnight.